LaunchCodeEducation/linux/content/web-server/caddy/static/_index.md

 Configuration breakdown:

-- `http://localhost`: designated port to listen on
+- `http://localhost`: designated hostname and port to listen on
-  - `root * /home/student/Desktop/orbit-report`: Path to build directory
+  - `root * /home/student/Desktop/orbit-report`: the root location for all requests coming to this server
-  - `file_server`: static file server directive
+  - `file_server`: static file_server directive instructing Caddy to serve the files found in the root location as files for any incoming requests

 ### Clone Build Artifacts

-The `Caddyfile` is expecting `/home/student/Desktop/orbit-report` to contain the artifacts (HTML, CSS, JS, media files), as of now the directory doesn't exist and the build artifacts are missing.
+The `Caddyfile` is expecting `/home/student/Desktop/orbit-report` to contain the artifacts (HTML, CSS, JS, media files) of this project.

+As of now the directory doesn't exist and the build artifacts are missing.

 Luckily the build artifacts are stored on GitHub.